newnormal-arch/alx-system_engineering-devops/0x00-shell_basics/README.md

 ALX Systems Engineering Tasks

-pwd - prints the absolute path name of the current working directory. ls - displays the contents list of your current working directory. cd - changes the working directory to the user's home directory.
+pwd : prints the absolute path name of the current working directory. ls : displays the contents list of your current working directory. cd : changes the working directory to the user's home directory. ls -l : lists the contents of the current working directory in long format.